Giang Brothers: Career

 They reached the finals of series 12 of Britain's Got Talent on June 3, 2018, finishing in fifth place.

 The Giang Brothers are the youngest artists awarded the Merited Artist title in Vietnam.
 Giang Quoc Co received the award at the age of 28 while Giang Quoc Nghiep received it at the age of 26.

 Personal life

-Giang Quoc Co married Hong Phuong, an MC for Ho Chi Minh City Television, in 2016 and they have one son and one daughter.
+Giang Quoc Co married Hong Phuong, a journalist and MC for Ho Chi Minh City Television, in 2016 and they have one son and one daughter.
 Giang Quoc Nghiep has two children (a son and a daughter) with Ngoc Mai, a singer and lecturer at the Conservatory of Ho Chi Minh City.